OPENAI LAWSUITS

 Raine v.
 OpenAI (San Francisco County Superior Court)

 Raine is the foundational case.
-Matthew and Maria Raine filed suit in August 2025 over the suicide of their 16-year-old son Adam, who died on April 11, 2025 after months of escalating conversations with ChatGPT 4o.
-The complaint anchored on California strict products liability: ChatGPT was alleged to be a product, GPT-4o's design risks were alleged to substantially outweigh its benefits, and safer alternative designs were alleged to have been both feasible and already implemented elsewhere in OpenAI's systems — including for copyright violations, where the company maintained categorical refusal behaviors it had stripped out for self-harm content.
+Matthew and Maria Raine sued in August 2025 over the April 2025 suicide of their 16-year-old son Adam, who had months of escalating conversations with ChatGPT-4o.
+The complaint is built on California strict products liability: it pleads that ChatGPT is a product, that GPT-4o's design risks substantially outweighed its benefits, and that safer alternative designs were both feasible and already running elsewhere in OpenAI's own systems.

 Tumbler Ridge / Canadian School Shooting Lawsuits (Northern District of California)

-On April 29, 2026, seven families affected by the February 10, 2026 school shooting in Tumbler Ridge, British Columbia filed federal lawsuits in San Francisco against OpenAI and Sam Altman.
-The complaints, citing Wall Street Journal reporting, allege OpenAI's internal safety team flagged the shooter's conversations and recommended notifying police months before the attack, but that recommendation was not acted on.
-The complaints also allege a specific product-design failure: after one account was disabled, the user created another and continued using ChatGPT.
+On April 29, 2026, seven families affected by the February 10, 2026 shooting in Tumbler Ridge, British Columbia filed federal suits in San Francisco against OpenAI and Sam Altman.
+Citing Wall Street Journal reporting, the complaints allege OpenAI's internal safety team flagged the shooter's conversations and recommended notifying police months before the attack with no action taken, and that after one account was disabled the user simply opened another.

 Joshi v.
 OpenAI Foundation (Northern District of Florida)